philgladman/home-rpi-ArgoCD-stack/README.md

 - Wait for all pods to be up and running.
 This may take up to 5 minutes
 - Once all pods are up, now you just need to configure your router or your host to use the ip address of the udp/tcp pihole service as its DNS Server.
 You can get this ip address by running this command `kubectl get svc -n pihole pihole-dns-udp -o yaml -o jsonpath='{.status.loadBalancer.ingress[].ip}'`
 - Once you have updated your DNS on your host to point to pihole, you should be able to access your pihole by this custom DNS name, without having to port forward
-- In your browser, connect to your pihole custome DNS name (ex = `pihole.phils-home.com/admin`) and login.
+- In your browser, connect to your pihole custom DNS name (ex = `pihole.phils-home.com/admin`) and login.
 - Pihole is up and running!
 Dont forget to configure your router or host to use pihole as its DNS Server.

-## Step 16.) - Finish wireguard confi
+## Step 16.) - Finish Wireguard setup
-- Now that wireguard has been deployed we need to port forward to our cluster, as well as get the wireguard QR codes
+- Now that wireguard has been deployed we need to port forward from the router to our cluster, as well as get the wireguard QR codes.
 - On your router, you will need to port foward port 51820 UDP to the ip of the wireguard svc(wireguard svc ip = `kubectl get svc -n wireguard wireguard -o jsonpath='{.status.loadBalancer.ingress[].ip}'`)
 - Run the following command to output the logs of the wireguard container, which will have a QR code for each peer. `kubectl logs -n wireguard $(kubectl get pods -n wireguard -o jsonpath='{.items[].metadata.name}')`
 - This will output the logs of the wireguard container, which will have a qr code for each peer.
 - Download the wireguard app on your phone/computer.
-- Once downloaded, click the plus sign to add a new wireguard tunnel
+- Once downloaded, open the app and click the plus sign to add a new wireguard tunnel
 - click `Create from QR code`
-- scan the QR code from earlier.
+- scan the QR code from container logs.
-- Now you can turn your new VPN on and test.
+- Done!
+If you are using your phone, get off of the wifi, turn on your new vpn, and now you should be able to access your home network.

 ## MISC
-- Grafana username=`admin` & password=`kubectl get secret --namespace monitoring loki-stack-grafana -o jsonpath="{.data.admin-password}" | base64 --decode ; echo`
+- Grafana username=`admin` & password=`kubectl get secret --namespace monitoring loki-stack-grafana-credentials -o jsonpath="{.data.admin-password}" | base64 --decode ; echo`
 - ArgoCD username=`admin` & password=`kubectl get secret --namespace argocd argocd-initial-admin-secret -o jsonpath='{.data.password}' | base64 --decode ; echo`